aspnet/MicrosoftConfigurationBuilders/README.md

   to retrieve configuration values from a past state.
   * `useAzureKeyVault` - Enable this feature to allow AzureAppConfigurationBuilder to connect to and retrieve secrets from Azure Key Vault for config values that are stored in Key Vault.
 The same managed service identity that is used for connecting to the AppConfiguration service will be used to connect to Key Vault.
+The Key Vault uri is retrieved as part of the data from AppConfiguration and does not need to be specified here.
   Default is `false`.

 ### AzureKeyVaultConfigBuilder
 ```xml